Angular Unit Testing Interview Questions

 To generate a coverage report run the following command in the root of your project.

-When the tests are complete, the command creates a new /coverage folder in the project.
-Open the index.html file to see a report with your source code and code coverage values.
+file to see a report with your source code and code coverage values.

-If you want to create code-coverage reports every time you test, you can set the following option in the CLI configuration file, angular.json:
+If you want to create code-coverage reports every time you test, you can set the following option in the CLI configuration file, angular.json

 Code coverage enforcement